Deybacsi/trse-docs/scripts/README.md

 # Scripts

-This folder contains utility scripts and tools for automating tasks related to TRSE.
+The `scripts` folder contains tools and automation scripts for streamlining tasks related to TRSE.